FrSemCor/FrSemCor/README.md

 **The project**

 The project aims at compensating for the lack of semantically annotated data that can be used in both NLP and linguistics research.
-We provide a gold standard resource for French nouns, based on a careful semantic annotation designed and supervised by lexical semantics experts.
+We provide a gold standard resource for French nouns, based on a careful semantic annotation designed.

 ### Annotation guide